-Assumed fire rating rated access hatch to the rear of the riser that abuts the lift shaft.
 18.2 As far as can reasonably be ascertained, are fire dampers provided as necessary to protect critical means of escape against the passage of fire, smoke and combustion products in the early stages of a fire?
 Yes 18.3 Comments & deficiencies observed: N/A 19.0 EMERGENCY ESCAPE LIGHTING Record of Assessors Findings Relevant Photographs 19.1 There is a reasonable standard of emergency escape lighting installed throughout the premises?
-Yes Emergency lighting provided to the staircase.
+Yes Emergency lighting provided to the staircase area and to the common parts at each floor level.
+19.2 Comments & deficiencies observed: N/A 20.0 FIRE SAFETY SIGNS & NOTICES Record of Assessors Findings Relevant Photographs

-19.2 Comments & deficiencies observed: N/A 20.0 FIRE SAFETY SIGNS & NOTICES Record of Assessors Findings Relevant Photographs 20.1 There is a reasonable standard of fire safety signs and notices provided throughout the premises?
-Yes Fire Action, No Smoking, Fire Door Keep Shut and Illuminated Running Man signs provided.
-Appropriate way finding signage provided to all areas.
-20.2 Comments & deficiencies observed: N/A 21.0 MEANS OF GIVING WARNING IN CASE OF FIRE Record of Assessors Findings Relevant Photographs 21.1 Is a reasonable fire detection and fire alarm system provided in the common areas, where necessary?
-Yes Mains wired smoke detection to the common parts circulation area at each floor level, assumed linked in to the AOV system and lifts only.
-It is assumed that the smoke detection system is non-audible and not interlinked into the flats.
+20.1 There is a reasonable standard of fire safety signs and notices provided throughout the premises?
+Yes No Fire Action or No Smoking signs provided.
+Install Fire Action and No Smoking signage.
+Refer to Action Plan Remove old Fire Exit signs at 2nd floor level.
+Refer to Action Plan 20.2 Comments & deficiencies observed: N/A 21.0 MEANS OF GIVING WARNING IN CASE OF FIRE Record of Assessors Findings Relevant Photographs 21.1 Is a reasonable fire detection and fire alarm system provided in the common areas, where necessary?
+Yes Mains wired smoke detection system noted to the common parts, installed as part of the mitigation measures provided related to the excessive travel distances.
+The mains wired smoke detection system is assumed to be a silent system interlinked into the lifts and

+AOV/mechanical ventilation system to the common parts only.
+The mains wired smoke detection system is not interlinked to the flats.
+Ground floor fire alarm panel.
 21.2 If there is a communal fire detection and fire alarm system, does it extend into the dwellings?
-Yes Mains wired smoke detector to the circulation area, with heat detector to the kitchen within inspected flats.
-Flats throughout should be confirmed as having mains wired smoke detection to the circulation areas at each floor level with heat detection to the kitchen.
+Inspected flat provided with mains wired smoke detection to the circulation area, bedroom, lounge and heat detector to the kitchen.
+Flats throughout should be confirmed as having mains wired smoke detection to the circulation areas at each floor level together with mains wired heat detector to the kitchen area.
 Refer to Action Plan 21.3 Where appropriate, has a fire alarm zone plan been provided?
-Yes Fire alarm panel at ground floor level adjacent to the rear final exit door.
 No zone charts provided.
-Install fire alarm zone chart.
-Refer to Action Plan 21.4 Where appropriate, are there adequate arrangements for silencing and resetting an alarm condition?
-Yes The concierge staff would reset/silence the alarm system.
-Concierge staff would also investigate the activation of the alarm prior to contacting the emergency services.
-21.5 Comments & deficiencies observed: N/A
+21.4 Where appropriate, are there adequate arrangements for silencing and resetting an alarm condition?
+N/A Not aware of any procedure for re-setting/silencing the system.

-21.6 Relevant information on false alarm experience (if known): Not aware of any previous false alarms.
+21.5 Comments & deficiencies observed: N/A 21.6 Relevant information on false alarm experience (if known): Not aware of any previous false alarm history.
 22.0 MANUAL FIRE EXTINGUISHING Record of Assessors Findings Relevant Photographs 22.1 Reasonable provision of portable fire extinguishers (type and number)?
-N/A No requirement for this type of property.
+N/A No requirement for this type of property and none provided.
 22.2 Are all fire extinguishers readily accessible?
-N/A 22.3 Comments & deficiencies observed: N/A 23.0 AUTOMATIC FIRE EXTINGUISHING SYSTEMS Record of Assessors Findings Relevant Photographs 23.1 Automatic fire extinguishing systems that are relevant to life safety and this risk assessment (as opposed purely to property protection) Type of System Within the flats inspected there was a sprinkler system, with the various supply pipework noted within the main water riser cupboard.
-The sprinkler system extends to the first floor residents lounge area.
+N/A 22.3 Comments & deficiencies observed: N/A 23.0 AUTOMATIC FIRE EXTINGUISHING SYSTEMS Record of Assessors Findings Relevant Photographs 23.1 Automatic fire extinguishing systems that are relevant to life safety and this risk assessment (as opposed purely to property protection) Type of System Within the common parts and flats a sprinkler system was noted.